 If you have a friend from Finland or are planning to visit this beautiful country, ask yourself a question.
 How are you going to talk to any native there when you need to?
-You can talk to them in the English language as well, but it would be best if you speak to them in their local language.
+You can talk to them in the English language as well, but it would be best if you spoke to them in their local language.
 So, first of all, learn to say Hello in Finnish.

 Nothing feels better than receiving greetings from a loved one!
 It sounds refreshing to greet you with a hello after a busy day at work.
 How nice would it feel if strangers greeted you with the same warmness?
 So, it is vital to learn how to greet native people before you set to travel.
-Learning to say "hello" in Finnish is just as important as learning to say "thanks," as you will have to say it to everyone you meet there.
-Here are a few phrases and words for Finnish greeting to make a good impression and bring a smile to the natives' faces.
-Let's learn how to say Hello in Finnish with some other essential phrases.
+Learning to say “hello” in Finnish is just as important as learning to say “thanks,” as you will have to say it to everyone you meet there.
+Here are a few phrases and words for a Finnish greeting to make a good impression and bring a smile to the natives’ faces.
+Let’s learn how to say Hello in Finnish with some other essential phrases.

 Finnish: Hei/Moi (Hello in Finnish)